cunybpl/nycet_pnp/src/content/guides/systems/electrical-distribution.md

 ## Evaluation of Energy Consumption

-The electrical distribution system does not consume electricity, but it can be a useful point at which to measure the electrical energy associated with the Lighting Plant.
+The electrical distribution system does not consume electricity, but it can be a useful point by which to measure the electrical energy associated with the Lighting Plant.

 <div class="table-wrapper">
 <table>